-Funnyman Patton Oswalt will crack the host code when he emcees the 29th annual Film Independent Spirit Awards on the Santa Monica shore on Saturday.
+Funnyman Patton Oswalt will crack the host code when he emcees the 29th annual Film Independent Spirit Awards on the Santa Monica shore this Saturday.

 Following Andy Samberg's act from a year ago, self-described film geek Oswalt has done his homework.
 "I'm pretty far gone in terms of watching a lot of movies," the "Young Adult" star told Yahoo Movies, "reading about them and being into all of the minutia."
 But Oswalt refuses to divulge any state secrets about his plans ("I am not going to say yet about singing or dancing or dramatic readings.
 I'm going to keep that under wraps") though he did clear up that whole "bird" story.

-Patton, you got flack when you announced you would award live birds, not bird-themed trophies, at the Spirit Awards.
+Yahoo Movies: Patton, you got flack when you announced you would award live birds, not bird-themed trophies, at the Indie Spirits.

-I've been wrestling with "12 Years a Slave."
+PO: I've been wrestling with "12 Years a Slave."
 I'll have a better idea about what I'm going to say and how I' going to approach it once I sit down with my writers.

-I don't have any specific biases, but I do have favorites.
+PO: I don't have any specific biases but I do have favorites.
 I'm more excited about the act of awarding.
 I'm not there to set the record straight or impose my will.
 I'm there to celebrate.
 If there's stuff you disagree with afterwards it's even more fun because you get to argue about it.
-Thanks, Jameson.
+Thanks Jameson.